Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 Lots of people see reviews on ecommerce platforms and go for Shopify, but it’s not great for content-driven brands.
 Your platform is not all you need to succeed.
 However, the features it has can influence the type of marketing you do.

-I prefer to use WooCommerce or BigCommerce.
-BigCommerce tends to work best for stores with multiple categories and lots of SKUs
+I prefer to use Shopify or BigCommerce website builder.
+BigCommerce tends to work best for stores with multiple categories and lots of SKUs.
+Shopify is best for beginners and multichannel selling.

 Choose A Template That Connects With Your Business And Customers